git360Flip/Workshop-Xposed/EXERCISES.md

     - When you press the button, the text inside TextEdit should be saved in your preferences (data)

+3) Add a TextView with the following parameters to your layout

+    - The displayed text must be: "Package Text"
+    - The text must have a size of 20sp
+    - The text must be displayed in bold
+    - The text color must be set to black

+4) Display a short message (called Toast) when your click on each button to say if the action was successfully completed

-3) Hook the method that changes the text displayed in displayString.apk app
+5) Hook the method that changes the text displayed in displayString.apk app

     displayString.apk information:
         packageName: "com.WsXposed.DisplayString",